MTR-S/java-studies/README.md

-# Study java with me ☕️
+# Studie java with me ☕️